 Scroll down the page for PowerPoint Presentations and video recordings of this training.

-Werry Workforce Whāraurau is offering a National Youth Training e-forum via Zoom which will focus on working with young people with disordered eating and eating disorders.
+Werry Workforce Whāraurau hosted a National Youth Training e-forum via Zoom which focused on working with young people with disordered eating and eating disorders.

-This day will overview common eating difficulties with young people and introduce some key ways or approaches when working with young people and their family/whānau.
+The presenters provided an overview of common eating difficulties with young people and introduce some key ways or approaches when working with young people and their family/whānau.